Henry Scrope, 7th Baron Scrope of Bolton: Marriages

 Henry Scrope appears to have married, at the age of fourteen, his cousin Alice Scrope (who was aged approximately 12).
-She was, suo jure, Baroness Scrope of Masham, her father being Thomas Scrope, 6th Lord Scrope of Masham and her mother, Elizabeth, who was a daughter of John Neville, Marquess Montagu.
+She was, suo jure, Baroness Scrope of Masham, her father being Thomas Scrope, 6th Baron Scrope of Masham and her mother, Elizabeth, who was a daughter of John Neville, 1st Marquess of Montagu.
 Alice was dead by 1510, and at some point, Henry Scrope married a second time.
-This was to another member of the Yorkshire nobility, Mabel, daughter of Thomas, Lord Dacre of Gisland, herself Baroness Greystoke in own right.
+This was to another member of the Yorkshire nobility, Mabel, daughter of Thomas, Lord Dacre of Gisland, by his wife Elizabeth Greystoke, herself Baroness Greystoke in own right.

 Death

 He died, between October and December 1533, and was buried alongside his ancestors, in Wensley, North Yorkshire.
 His second wife outlived him.
 He had had no children by his first marriage, but had three sons by Mabel, the eldest of whom, John, succeeded him to the barony, and who the year after his father died, concluded the Pisho estate negotiations, being 'eventually forced to settle for money rather than land' from the crown.

-Letters between his father-in-law and Lady Maud Parr for the marriage of his son (and heir), Henry le Scrope, to her daughter, Catherine Parr survive.
-The marriage never happened as Scrope wasn’t sold on it, but she would go on to become queen consort to King Henry VIII.
+Letters between his father-in-law Thomas, Lord Dacre of Gisland and Lady Maud Parr for the marriage of his son (and heir), Henry le Scrope, to her daughter, Katherine Parr survive.
+The marriage never happened as Scrope wasn’t sold on it, but she would go on to become Queen Consort to King Henry VIII.
 The younger Henry would die young, never fulfilling his father’s titles.